Research Ideas

 Source of idea: Multiple sources, but lets use @Dashlane and use this blog post from them as an example: http://blog.dashlane.com/dating-websites-security/ (Steve Werby also started an amazing project on this which he presented back at PasswordsCon Las Vegas in 2013.
 Watch it here: https://www.youtube.com/watch?v=EUsjs4X1aT4 <- did you ever finish Steve?)

 Basically they have assigned scores to the password security of 24 dating services online, but no explanation in the blog post itself about the parameters used, and their weighted scores.
-A good starting point, and I'm sure there are others we can use as well.
-AFAIK we haven't discussed too deep into exactly WHICH password security features are the most and the least important in various scenarios, although I think we pretty much agree on "Length trumps everything" (Jeff Goldberg, Agilebits, PasswordsCon Las Vegas 2013), no passwords sent by plaintext and PBKDF2 as an absolute minimum for password storage.
+A good starting point.
+There haven't been discussed too deeply into exactly WHICH password security features are the most and the least important in various scenarios, although I think we pretty much agree on "Length trumps everything" (Jeff Goldberg, Agilebits, PasswordsCon Las Vegas 2013), no passwords sent by plaintext and PBKDF2 as an absolute minimum for password storage.

 7. TBA